AtsushiSakai/PythonRobotics/docs/modules/path_planning/clothoid_path/clothoid_path.rst

 This is a clothoid path planning sample code.

-This can interpolate two 2D pose (x, y, yaw) with a clothoid path.
-This means its curvature is linearly continuous.
+This can interpolate two 2D pose (x, y, yaw) with a clothoid path, which its curvature is linearly continuous.
 In other words, this is G1 Hermite interpolation with a single clothoid segment.

 This path planning algorithm as follows: